-In order to find the IR luminosity, $L_{\rm IR}$, the dust emission curve of \citet{Casey_2012} was fit to the available far-IR photometry using the non-linear least squares analysis.
-The adopted dust emission curve, described in Table\,1 of \citet{Casey_2012}, can be approximated as a classic single-temperature greybody function at far-IR wavelengths, with the addition of the power-law fit at mid-IR wavelengths.
-The data was initially fit with both the single greybody and the power-law greybody curves and it was found that the latter gives better fits to the data at mid-IR bands.
-The power-law greybody curve has 4 free parameters -- mid-IR power-law slope, $\alpha$, the emissivity index, $\beta$, the effective dust temperature, $T^{\rm eff}_{\rm d}$, and the overall normalization, $N$.
-Since, at $z\gtrsim 2$, the available photometry redwards of the dust emission peak consists only of the 850 and 500\,${\rm \mu m}$, with the 500\,${\rm \mu m}$ being affected by blending (see Figure\,\ref{fig:cluster}), we decided to fix $\beta$ at 1.96.
-Similarly, due to the lack of photometry at rest-frame wavelength $\lambda \lesssim 80\,{\rm \mu m}$, we also fix $\alpha$ at 2.3.
+In order to find the IR luminosity, $L_{\rm IR}$, the dust emission curve of \citet{Casey_2012} was fit to the available FIR photometry using the nonlinear least squares analysis.
+The adopted dust emission curve, described in Table\,1 of \citet{Casey_2012}, can be approximated as a classic single-temperature gray-body function at FIR wavelengths, with the addition of the power law fit at mid-IR wavelengths.
+The data was initially fit with both the single gray-body and the power law gray-body curves and it was found that the latter gives better fits to the data at mid-IR bands.
+The power law gray-body curve has four free parameters -- the mid-IR power law slope, $\alpha$, the emissivity index, $\beta$, the effective dust temperature, $T^{\rm eff}_{\rm d}$, and the overall normalization, $N$.
+Since, at $z\gtrsim 2$, the available photometry redward of the dust emission peak consists only of the 850 and 500\,${\rm \mu m}$, with the 500\,${\rm \mu m}$ being affected by blending (see Fig. \ref{fig:cluster}), we decided to fix $\beta$ at 1.96.
+Similarly, due to the lack of photometry at a rest-frame wavelength of $\lambda \lesssim 80\,{\rm \mu m}$, we also fixed $\alpha$ at 2.3.
 Values of $\alpha$ and $\beta$ were fixed according to the recommendations of \citet{Drew_2022}.
-The curve is then integrated between 8 and 1000\,${\rm \mu m}$ and the errors are estimated from the corresponding covariance matrix.
-The stacked photometry and the best fits for the whole (star-forming and quiescent) and star-forming subsamples are shown in Figures\,\ref{fig:dustall} and \ref{fig:dustsf}, respectively.
-The resulting best-fit values of the total SFR at each redshift/stellar mass bin for the whole and star-forming subsamples are listed in the top and bottom panels of Table\,\ref{tab:sfr}, as well as depicted as color points with error bars in the left and right panels of Figure\,\ref{fig:sfr}, respectively.
+The curve was then integrated between 8 and 1000\,${\rm \mu m}$ and the errors were estimated from the corresponding covariance matrix.
+The stacked photometry and the best fits for the whole (star-forming and quiescent) and star-forming subsamples are given in Sect. \ref{sec:datav}.
+The resulting best-fit values of the total SFR at each redshift or stellar mass bin for the whole and star-forming subsamples are listed in the top and bottom panels of Table\,\ref{tab:sfr}, as well as being depicted as color points with error bars in the left and right panels of Fig. \ref{fig:sfr}, respectively.